zacanger/niddesa/text/book/00-introduction.md

 * The Cūlạ Niddesa (Nd 2), a commentary on the Pārāyana Vagga (Sn 5) and the Khaggavisānạ Sutta (Rhinoceros Sutta, Sn 1.3)

-It is assumed that the reader is already familiar with the Sutta Nipāta; if not, put this book down, find a copy of that one, read it, and come back to this one later.
+While this text is a commentary on sections of the Sutta Nipāta, there's no need to be familiar with work first, as the verses commented on are translated here.

 ## About This Translation